bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 Division by zero is probably not very useful, so if you would follow my proposal to then just "do nothing", what would the correct return value be?
 There is none!
 In other words, this is a case for either throwing an error, or making sure (and testing that) it is not called when the second argument is 0.

 However, this is an exception.
 In many other cases, there is nothing wrong with just doing nothing.
 You will notice, and fix it, when that is not what you want.
 Throwing errors is only for situations that are really unexpected, exceptions to the rule, from which you can not recover, or can not respond to in a useful way.

-### Don't throw, but return something different

-Suppose you have a function that throws errors in specific situations, how can you know it does?
-You can check the source code, look at code comments, etc., but it is not always very clear.
-Some languages, such as Java, require you to annotate functions with the exception(s) it throws.
-And also, in the stack of functions that call that function, there must be one that catches the exception.

-However, in most languages, the return type and the possible error(s) it could throw is not clear when you look at the return types.

-There is, however, a very elegant way to not have your function throw errors, but just defining different return types depending on a successful or unsuccessful execution of the function.

-This way, you consider either a happy or unhappy flow to be something you can expect, and just handle.

-> TODO Either Left/Right pattern?
-Gewoon noemen, niet uitweiden, is artikel op zich...
-> Link toevoegen naar een artikel en/of NPM library.

 ### Conclusion